5 Things You Should Know About a Career in Aged Care

-Taking care of the elderly or those with disabilities in the aged care sector may be one of the most demanding and challenging jobs within the health care industry.
+Taking care of the elderly or those with disabilities in the aged care industry may be one of the most demanding and challenging jobs within the health care sector.
 It also comes with many rewards and ample opportunities that can lead to a gratifying career.

 With the number of people requiring some form of aged care set to double in Australia by the year 2050, the demand for professional support workers is increasing rapidly.
 This means there is ample opportunity for you, once qualified, to gain a position within the aged care sector relatively quickly and begin to start building a successful and fulfilling career.

 The average yearly salary for an Aged Care Worker is

 There are many positions within the aged care industry to suit a variety of skills and personalities.
 There are careers in frontline support, administration, human resources, and catering as well as managerial and corporate roles.

 There are also a variety of situations you as a support worker can work within.
 You may work with the elderly, younger people with disabilities or families with people who are receive aged care.
 Careers can be sourced in community care were you can offer your support and services to people in their home, at a residential aged care facility providing continuous nursing support or assisting in a community-based facility.

 an Aged Care Worker